rx342/nix-templates/README.md

 # nix-templates

-My own nix flakes templates (that actually does not use flakes).
+My own nix flakes templates repository (where templates do no use flakes).